Edward A. Geary: Early life

 Geary was born in Medford, Oregon, on June 16, 1892, the son of Edward P. and Agnes (McCornack) Geary.
 His father was a very successful physician.
 Shortly after Geary was born, his family moved to Portland, Oregon, where he attended Portland Academy.
 After high school, he attended the University of Oregon briefly before transferring to the University of Wisconsin.
-He later returned to Oregon and graduated from Oregon State University in 1915.
+He later returned to Oregon and graduated from Oregon State University with a B.S. in agriculture in 1915.

 During World War I, Geary was a second lieutenant in the United States Army Signal Corps.
 He was trained as a balloon observation officer at the Fort Omaha Balloon School in Nebraska.
 He served in an Army balloon company from 1917 to 1919.

 After the war, Geary began farming in the Medford area, where he had a commercial orchard.
 He later moved to Klamath Falls and began farming there.
 He founded the Geary Brothers Ranch near Upper Klamath Lake and managed the operation for many years, raising Hereford cattle and producing bentgrass seed.
 The Geary Ranch eventually became one of the largest commercial grass seed producers in the world.
 Geary married Marian Howe in 1931.
 Together they had one daughter.

 Over the years, Geary was very active in civic affairs as well as a number of local, state, and national agriculture organizations.
 He was a member of the local Elks lodge, the American Farm Bureau Federation, and the local Grange.
 He was a member of the Oregon Seed Growers association for many years and served the group's president in 1948.
 He was also a long-time member of Oregon's State Board of Agriculture and was the board chairman in 1948.